daniel-devi/DJREACT/README.md

 - Generate React projects with support for TypeScript or JavaScript.
 - Create Django project boilerplates with pre-configured settings.
 - Build ReactDJ boilerplates for integrated React-Django workflows.
-- Add optional features such as state management, authentication, and Docker support.
 - Interactive CLI for seamless project setup.

 ---